-The Question Database should include questions that are prescribed by Best Practices in Organizational Development.
-For employee surveys, these questions pertain to Management Style, Communications, and Engagement.
-For customer surveys, Intent to Return, Customer Satisfaction, and Products and Services questions are recommended.
-In addition to being prescribed by Best Practices, some of these questions collect data needed to conduct inferential statistical analyses that provide clients with the shortest route to the most important improvements for the financial success of their organization.
-The Question Database should be worked until you are confident that the survey will obtain the information needed to accomplish the goals of the study.
+The question database should include questions that are prescribed by best practices in organizational development.
+For employee surveys, management style, job satisfaction, culture, fairness, and engagement questions are recommended.
+For customer surveys, intent to return, overall customer satisfaction, communication, responsiveness, and products and services questions are recommended.
+In addition to being best practices, some of these questions collect data needed to conduct inferential statistical analyses that provide clients with the shortest route to the most important improvements for the financial success of their organization.